sovrynn/ecdo/4-LOCATION-MAPPING/asia/china/README.md

 The pillars are of quartz-sandstone pillars and [resemble kartz terrain](https://en.wikipedia.org/wiki/Zhangjiajie_National_Forest_Park).
 Supposedly they were created from [sea erosion 380 million years ago](http://www.chinatoday.com.cn/ctenglish/se/txt/2009-01/21/content_175438.htm).

+The absolute goldmine work into these mountains is a 2020 research paper by Yaohuang Li proposing ocean erosion as the main cause of these structures.
+Check `research-papers/Zhangjiajie-sea-erosion.pdf` to read it.

-Definitely potential for this location to have been created by fast-moving water/debris.
+Definitely a good chance this location was created by fast-moving water/debris.
 Not sure whether it would have been during S1 -> S2, S2 -> S1, or both.

 ### Zhoukoudian Cave (Beijing)